ISRAEL & THE PALESTINIAN TERRITORIES

 A small building marks the traditional Tomb of Rachel, Jacob's wife.
 The present sanctuary and mosque were built during the Ottoman period and are situated on the Jerusalem-Hebron Road near the northern entrance of Bethlehem.

 Nazareth is famous as the site of the announcement of the Incarnation.
-Visitors to Nazareth have the privilege of praying in the Basilica of Annunciation on the site where the Virgin Mary received the annunciation of the Incarnation.
-Other churches in Nazareth, including the Church of St. Joseph and the Synagogue Church, commemorate Jesus' early life.
+Visitors to Nazareth have the privilege of praying in the Basilica of the Annunciation on the site where the Virgin Mary received the annunciation of the Incarnation.
+Connstruction on the basilica began in 1955 and was completed in 1969, making it one of the newest basilicas in the Holy Land.
+On the lower level there is an area said to be the place where the angel Gabriel appeared to Mary to announce that she would become the Mother of God.

 The International Mary of Nazareth Center (CIMDN) in Nazareth is a new project which opened in March, 2011.
 Ecumenical in its approach, it aims to show Mary in the Christian, Jewish and Muslim world by means of contemporary audio-visual techniques.
 A one-hour visit can include the terraced biblical gardens and the chapel on the roof, with views over Nazareth.
 Its associated web site was created to provide in-depth information for visitors to the International Marian Center or for those who simply visit its web site (maryofnazareth.com) on the Internet.
 The web site is divided into various topics such as life in Nazareth in the time of Mary, an overview of Mary's life, Mary in Holy Scriptures, Marian doctrine, praying to Mary, Mary in Judaism and Islam, the Virgin in art and the apparitions and messages of Mary.

-Tabha, not far from Capernaum, is the site of the Church of the Multiplication, famous for its incredible mosaics and the place commemorating the Miracle of the Multiplication of the Loaves and Fishes.
-Also at Tabha is The Church of St. Peter's Primacy, honoring the memory of Jesus reappearing to his Disciples after his resurrection and instructing Peter to “feed my sheep” (Jn 21).
+Tabgha, not far from Capernaum, is the site of the Church of the Multiplication, famous for its incredible mosaics and the place commemorating the Miracle of the Multiplication of the Loaves and Fishes.
+Also at Tabgha is The Church of St. Peter's Primacy, honoring the memory of Jesus reappearing to his Disciples after his resurrection and instructing Peter to “feed my sheep” (Jn 21).

 The Mount of Beatitudes overlooks the northern shores of the Sea of Galilee.
 This is where Jesus gave his “Sermon on the Mount” (Matt 5).
 The impressive Church of Beatitudes displays beautiful windows and mosaics.